sbha/cleanstreets/README.md

 # cleanstreets
 ## Overview
-Standardizes most common address attributes so that formats are consistent.
+Standardizes most common street address attributes so that formats are consistent.

 ## Installation
 ``` r